taxmeifyoucan/preimages/readme.md

 ```
 geth db export preimage preimages.rlp
 ```
 Exported data is RLP encoded and to work with it, you need `rlpdump` tool which comes with geth.
-Clone the [geth repo](https://github.com/ethereum/go-ethereum/, compile `rlpdump`, copy the binary where you prefer and use it to decode export it preimages.
+Compile [`rlpdump` tool from geth repo](https://github.com/ethereum/go-ethereum/) and use it to decode export it preimages.
 ```
 cd go-ethereum/cmd/rlpdump
 go build